The-Mad-Ryanosaurus/Countdown/README.md

 ### **Jupyter Notebook Overview**

-- **Project Notebook:** This notebook applies computational theory principles to develop and discuss Python functions that explore the numbers round of the TV programme Countdown, demonstrating algorithm design, computational paradigms, and complexity analysis.
+- **Project Notebook:** This notebook applies computational theory principles to develop and discuss Python functions that explore the numbers round game of the TV programme Countdown.
+It demonstrates algorithm design, computational paradigms, and complexity analysis.
 ### **Binder**
 For those interested in experiencing this project without the need for local installation, it is accessible via the following link:
 - **BINDER LINK HERE WHEN PROJECT COMPLETED:**<br>